yellowjigi/algorithm/leetcode/container_with_most_water/README.md

 ### naive_tle.cpp

 * This is a *Time Limit Exceeded (TLE)* version.
-* It uses a typical brute force approach with two nested `for` loops and examine every case.
+* It uses a typical brute force approach with two nested `for` loops which examines every case.

 ### one_pointer_tle.cpp